-DW - FIGURE 00: GENERAL NOTES RELATED TO DOMESTIC WATER DISTRIBUTION & METERING

-- 1. REFER TO RESPONSIBILITY MATRIX FOR PARTY DESIGNING, PROVIDING, INSTALLING, TERMINATING AND VERIFYING COMPONENTS. - WATER METERS MUST BE PROVIDED ON ALL DOMESTIC WATER MAIN CONNECTIONS. - ALL WATER METERS MUST BE MOUNTED ABOVE-GROUND, HORIZONTALLY AND LEVEL.
-ANY DEVIATIONS REQUIRING A VERTICAL INSTALLATION MUST RECEIVE WRITTEN APPROVAL FROM UCF UES PRIOR TO INSTALLATION. - ALL METERS SHALL BE LOCATED BEFORE THE BACKFLOW ASSEMBLY AND INCLUDE THE MANUFACTURER REQUIRED UPSTREAM AND DOWNSTREAM STRAIGHT PIPE DIAMETERS FROM VALVES, ELBOWS AND - ALL DOMESTIC WATER METERS MUST BE INSTALLED ON THE EXTERIOR OF THE FACILITY FOR EASE OF ACCESS, REPAIR, MAINTENANCE, AND CLARITY OF RADIO FREQUENCY TRANSMISSION SIGNALS. - (E) 6.
+DW - FIGURE 00: GENERAL NOTES RELATED TO Rev. 10/30/2017 DOMESTIC WATER DISTRIBUTION & METERING REFER TO RESPONSIBILITY TABLE FOR PARTY DESIGNING, PROVIDING, INSTALLING, TERMINATING AND VERIFYING COMPONENTS.
+WATER METERS MUST BE PROVIDED ON ALL DOMESTIC WATER MAIN CONNECTIONS.
+ALL WATER METERS MUST BE MOUNTED ABOVE-GROUND, HORIZONTALLY AND LEVEL.
+ANY DEVIATIONS REQUIRING A VERTICAL INSTALLATION MUST RECEIVE WRITTEN APPROVAL FROM UCF UES PRIOR TO ALL METERS SHALL BE LOCATED BEFORE THE BACKFLOW ASSEMBLY AND INCLUDE THE MANUFACTURER REQUIRED UPSTREAM AND DOWNSTREAM STRAIGHT PIPE DIAMETERS FROM VALVES, ELBOWS AND OTHER EQUIPMENT.
+ALL DOMESTIC WATER METERS MUST BE INSTALLED ON THE EXTERIOR OF THE FACILITY FOR EASE OF ACCESS, REPAIR, MAINTENANCE, AND CLARITY OF RADIO FREQUENCY TRANSMISSION SIGNALS.
 ITRON 100W TRANSMITTERS MUST NOT BE MOUNTED WITHIN 20 FEET OF AN ELECTRIC UTILITY TRANSFORMER TO AVOID SIGNAL TRANSMISSION DEGRADATION.
 ADDED LENGTH OF WIRE CAN BE ORDERED AS NEEDED TO REMOTELY EXTEND THE TRANSMITTER TO A MORE SUITABLE LOCATION.
-THIS MUST BE SPECIFIED TO UCF UES PRIOR TO SUBMITTING THE REQUEST FOR THE NEW WATER SERVICE OR METER. - (F) 7.
+THIS MUST BE SPECIFIED TO UCF UES PRIOR TO SUBMITTING THE REQUEST FOR THE NEW WATER SERVICE OR METER.
 ITRON 100W TRANSMITTERS COME WITH THREE OUTPUT CONNECTIONS.
 THE REGISTER MUST ONLY BE CONNECTED TO THE "BLACK" PORT ON THE ITRON TRANSMITTER TO AVOID SHORTING AND DAMAGING THE TRANSMITTER (ERT).
-THE RED AND BLUE PORTS ARE NOT TO BE USED. - (G) 8.
-ITRON 100W TRANSMITTERS WITH DIRECT EXPOSURE TO SUN MUST BE MOUNTED IN A SMALL UV PROTECTED NON-METALLIC (POLY/PLASTIC) ENCLOSURE THAT MUST BE WALL OR PIPE MOUNTED WITH THE TRANSMITTER SERIAL NUMBER VISIBLE THROUGH TRANSLUCENT COVER OF THE ENCLOSURE. - FLUSHING AND TESTING OF PIPING SYSTEM MUST BE PERFORMED BY THE CONTRACTOR AND WITNESSED BY UCF UES OR A DESIGNATED REPRESENTATIVE.
-CONTRACTOR SHALL NOTIFY UCF UES AT LEAST 48 HOURS PRIOR TO TEST. - (I) 10.
+THE RED AND BLUE PORTS ARE NOT TO BE USED.
+(G) 8.
+ITRON 100W TRANSMITTERS WITH DIRECT EXPOSURE TO SUN MUST BE MOUNTED IN A SMALL UV PROTECTED NON-METALLIC (POLY/PLASTIC) ENCLOSURE THAT MUST BE WALL OR PIPE MOUNTED WITH THE TRANSMITTER SERIAL NUMBER VISIBLE THROUGH TRANSLUCENT COVER OF THE ENCLOSURE.
+9. FLUSHING AND TESTING OF PIPING SYSTEM MUST BE PERFORMED BY THE CONTRACTOR AND WITNESSED BY UCF UES OR A DESIGNATED REPRESENTATIVE.
+CONTRACTOR SHALL NOTIFY UCF UES AT LEAST 48 HOURS PRIOR TO TEST.
+(1) 10.
 PIGGING MUST BE PERFORMED FOR ALL DOMESTIC WATER MAINS.
-IT WILL NOT BE REQUIRED FOR SERVICE LINES. - 11.
-ALL UTILITIES, VALVES, FITTINGS, PIPES WILL HAVE X, Y AND Z GPS COORDINATES TAKEN AND ATTACHED TO THE AS-BUILTS AS WELL AS PROVIDED IN ELECTRONIC FORMAT AS SPECIFIED BY THE UCF UES GPS MANAGER - (K) 12.
+IT WILL NOT BE REQUIRED FOR SERVICE LINES.
+11. ALL UTILITIES, VALVES, FITTINGS, PIPES WILL HAVE X, Y AND Z GPS COORDINATES TAKEN AND ATTACHED TO THE AS-BUILTS AS WELL AS PROVIDED IN ELECTRONIC FORMAT AS SPECIFIED BY THE UCF UES GIS (K) 12.
 ALL PIPELINES SHALL BE BURIED TO THE GREATEST EXTENT POSSIBLE.
-MINIMUM COVER FOR THE BURIED PIPELINES SHALL BE 36-INCHES TO THE TOP OF THE PIPE.

-VERIFICATION AREA - PLEASE COMPLETE AND SUBMIT TO UCF UES PRIOR TO 100% CONSTRUCTION DOCUMENTS

-Initials Date Initials Date Initials Date Initials Date

-(A) E 0 M NA NA

-B (F) 0 N NA NA

-© © (K) 1 NA NA

-(H) (L) NA NA P NA NA
+MINIMUM COVER FOR THE BURIED 13.
+WATER CONNECTIONS SHALL NOT BE OPENED BY UCF UES UNTIL A SCANNED COPY OF THE AS-BUILT DOCUMENTS HAVE BEEN SUBMITTED AND APPROVED BY UCF UES.
+14. DIFFERENT UTILITIES SHALL NOT BE STACKED WITHIN THE SAME TRENCH.
+VERIFICATION AREA - PLEASE COMPLETE AND SUBMIT TO UCF UES PRIOR TO 100% CONSTRUCTION DOCUMENTS Initials Initials Date Date Initials Date initiais Date (A) 僡 ◑ M ➂ (F) 1 (N) NA NA (K) © (G) 0 NA NA (I) $\oplus$ (P) NA NA